SmingHub/Sming/Sming/Components/malloc_count/README.md

 The code tool works by intercepting the standard `malloc()`, `free()`, etc functions.
 Thus **no changes** are necessary to the inspected source code.

-See <http://panthema.net/2013/malloc_count> for the current verison.
+See <http://panthema.net/2013/malloc_count> for the current version.

 ## Intercepting Heap Allocation Functions ##